ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 Make sure that you added the <code>async</code> modifier to the method signature to make this an asynchronous method and set its return type to <code>Task</code>.

-Go back to the _MainPage()_ constructor and use the Visual Studio Lightbulb feature to add the __InitSpi()__ method.
+Go back to the _MainPage()_ constructor and use the Visual Studio Lightbulb feature to add the __InitSpiAsync()__ method.
 In this method you will initialize the SPI buss so that you can use it to communicate through the ADC.
-Modify the method signature to mark it as an async method.
+Modify the method signature to mark it as an async method and return a <code>Task</code>.

 {% highlight csharp %}
 private async Task InitSpiAsync()